 We often get clients wanting to do an overnight safari out of Cape Town.
-While there are a few places around Cape Town that offer wildlife safaris (see Big Five Safaris Near Cape Town), here we explain why we encourage you to take a few extra days and head further north to the Kruger – for a true African safari experience.
+While there are a few places around Cape Town that offer wildlife safaris (see Big Five Safaris Near Cape Town), here we explain why we encourage you to take a few extra days and head further north to the Kruger – for a full-blown African safari experience.
 You won’t want to leave!

 A Bit of History